+Le Côteron Vineyard is planted predominantly to Pinot Noir and Chardonnay, two varieties with high demand among both wineries and consumers.
 Chardonnay is just behind Pinot Gris as the most planted white grape variety in British Columbia, with 21.8% of total white plantings (as of 2019).
-The quality is wide-ranging, and grape prices typically range from \$2,400-\$3,000 per short ton, though premium fruit from top vineyards may garner more than \$4,500 per short ton.
+The quality is wide-ranging, and grape prices can range from \$2,400-\$3,000 per short ton.

 Pinot Noir is the second most widely planted red grape variety throughout British Columbia, accounting for 22.7 percent of total red plantings.
-Nevertheless, there is an undersupply of

-Pinot Noir in the Okanagan Valley, which has pushed fruit costs to \$4,500 per short ton or more.
-Premium fruit from top vineyards may sell for more than \$6,000 per short ton.
+Nevertheless, there is an undersupply of Pinot Noir in the Okanagan Valley, which has pushed fruit costs to \$4,500 per short ton.
 This has significant ramifications for winery margins.

 It is important to note, however, that it is extremely challenging to source fruit from growers in the Okanagan Valley.
 The majority of fruit is already contracted, and what can be sourced is typically of marginal quality.
 As such, most premium producers rely on estate-grown grapes to ensure consistent access to high-quality fruit.
-Producers may also contract grower vineyards by the acre, as opposed to purchasing fruit by the ton, to have greater control over the vineyard management (e.g. crop levels).

-Sample cost per bottle (excluding labour, overheads, and consumables)

-Fruit costs: \$6.14 Barrel costs: \$1.20 Packaging: \$4.72

-Bottle: \$2.14 Labels: \$0.58 Capsules: \$0.35 NDTech Cork: \$1.50
+Sample cost per bottle (excluding labour, overheads, and consumables) Fruit costs: \$6.14 Barrel costs: \$1.20 Packaging: \$4.72 Bottle: \$2.14 Labels: \$0.58 Capsules: \$0.35 NDTech Cork: \$1.50 Cartons: \$0.15 Bottling: \$0.31 Total: \$12.37

-Cartons: \$0.15

-Bottling: \$0.31 Total: \$12.37